google/WebFundamentals/src/content/en/updates/2018/07/reportingobserver.md

 (JS exceptions and syntax errors) caused by executing your code.

 `ReportingObserver` picks up the slack.
-It provides a programmatic way to be notified about browser-issued warnings such as deprecations and interventions.
-You can use it as a reporting tool—lose less sleep wondering if users are hitting unexpected issues on your site.
+It provides a programmatic way to be notified about browser-issued warnings such as [deprecations][deprecations] and [interventions][interventions].
+You can use it as a reporting tool and lose less sleep wondering if users are hitting unexpected issues on your live site.

 `ReportingObserver` is part of a larger spec, the [Reporting API][spec], which provides a common way to send these different reports to a backend.